 Over the course of several decades, Indiana would go on to create over 50 editions of the sculpture for sites around the world, from New York City and Philadelphia to Singapore and Taipei.
-While these pieces vary in scale and color palette, they are all rendered in Indiana's signature serifed style and always incorporate a tilted character—even when written in another language or spelling out a different word, like HOPE.
+While these pieces vary in scale and color palette, they are all rendered in Indiana's signature serifed style and always incorporate a tilted character—even when written in another language (such as amor, which is love in Spanish), or spelling out a different word, like HOPE.

 The Love-Hate Legacy

 Given the vast number of sculptures that exist around the world, one might expect Indiana to have been enamored with the design.
 However, that was not the case.
 In fact, over the course of his career, the artist began to resent the series, noting that he did not enjoy the mainstream fame that it brought him.

 “It was a marvelous idea, but it was also a terrible mistake,” he told NPR in 2014.
 “It became too popular; it became too popular.
 And there are people who don't like popularity.
 It's much better to be exclusive and remote.
 That's why I'm on an island off the coast of Maine, you see.”